danthegoodman1/icedb/README.md

 ## Performance test

-IceDB can easily insert hundreds of thousands of rows per second per instance, and query engines can query at up to hundreds of millions of rows per second.
+IceDB can easily insert hundreds of thousands of rows per second per instance, and query engines can query upwards of hundreds of millions of rows per second.
 This largely depends on query engine, network and disk, and how efficiently you data is merged at query time.